Home | About | Notice Board | Contact Us

 The Swiss-born clock and watchmaker Louis Recordon whose first workshop was established in Greek Street, Soho, London (1780) and 33 Cockspur Street, London (until 1810).

-In 1805 Recordon took over the workshop of the eminent Swiss watchmaker Josiah Emery, the first watchmaker to use the lever escapement after Thomas Mudge.
+Recordon took over the workshop of the eminent Swiss watchmaker Josiah Emery, the first watchmaker to use the lever escapement after Thomas Mudge.

 Recordon is chiefly famous for his patent for a pedometer for winding watches in 1780.
 This was the world’s first self-winding watch mechanism and the forerunner of modern self-winding watch mechanisms.